eth-brownie/brownie/docs/nonlocal-networks.rst

 Warning
 ========================
-Before you go any farther, consider that connecting to non-local networks can potentially expose your private keys if you aren't careful.
+Before you go any further, consider that connecting to non-local networks can potentially expose your private keys if you aren't careful.

 * When you are interacting with mainnet, make sure you verify all of the details of any transactions you sign/send before you send them.
 Brownie can't protect you from sending ETH to the wrong address, sending too much, etc.
 * Always protect your private keys.
 Don't leave them lying around unencrypted!